 One thing to keep in mind is that I’m not considering the price of an operating system, monitor, keyboard, mouse or audio.
 If you don’t have any of these things (most people won’t have a copy of Windows laying around for instance), expect to add roughly $300-$350 to the cost of your build, at least.

 Some of us really only need a cheap gaming PC capable of playing esports titles like CS:GO flawlessly and also allowing for some playable AAA gaming.
-To me, a “budget” build is anything that falls in the sub $600 bracket and generally includes an i3/R3 processor or equivalent, a 2-4GB graphics card and 8GB of DDR4 RAM.
+To me, a “budget” build is anything that falls in the sub-$600 bracket and generally includes an i3/R3 processor or equivalent, a 4-6GB graphics card and at least 8GB of DDR4 RAM.

 These types of builds are perfect if you play lots of indie games that aren’t very hardware intensive, or if you’re big into competitive shooters like CS:GO/Overwatch, or MOBAs like League of Legends.
 In fact, with how powerful budget builds have become, they’re more than qualified to tackle AAA games as well.

 Generally speaking, a build at the budget level should be something that you can expand on with future upgrades, things like your processor, graphics card, and storage should all be upgradeable.
 As far as my builds go, something like my $500 build will easily last a couple of years before “needing” an upgrade, but when it does come time everything and anything can be upgraded.

-Keep in mind that builds at this level aren’t completely geared for graphically intensive AAA games like The Witcher 3; they will play them for sure, but the experience isn’t going to blow your console away by any means.
+Keep in mind that builds at this level aren’t completely geared for graphically intensive AAA games on ultra settings; they will play them for sure, but you’ll be playing on closer to medium settings in the newest releases.